c-cesar/inner-beasts/README.md

 2 - Set the "Projects Directory" in Ren'py "Preferences" to the directory containing the sources of Inner Beasts.

-3 - Select the game and "Launc Project".
+3 - Select the game and "Launch Project".